ansh7432/auth-jwt/README.md

-# JWT Authentication API
+# JWT Authentication + MongoDB API

-A Django REST Framework JWT authentication API, containerized with Docker and ready for deployment on Google Cloud Run.
+A Django REST Framework JWT authentication API with MongoDB integration, containerized with Docker and ready for deployment on Google Cloud Run.

 ---